 Now, for the good news: We’ve done some of that work for you by creating a 3 step guide for membership site idea creation.
 It should get your old idea factory going.

-The best membership site ideas start with a clear purpose in mind.
+The best membership site ideas start with a clear purpose (aka a Big Purpose) in mind.
 It might not be rocket science, but being able to concisely describe the motivation behind your membership site isn’t always easy.

 But it is important: Having a clear purpose will make your membership site idea more specific.
 Additionally, when you know what the purpose of your membership site is, it’s much easier to build out content and nail down what your audience looks like.

-A better example would be something like, “I want to create a membership site that shows people the health benefits of calisthenics and gives them a workout regimen to help them improve their health.”
+A better example would be something like, “I want to create a membership site that teaches millennials calisthenics and gives them a workout regimen to help them improve their health.”
 This is a much more specific purpose.
 And it also acknowledges it will use a unique method—calisthenics—as a means to help members achieve their health goals.

 The next step in coming up with the best membership site ideas is knowing who you’re trying to reach.